-Orchids have a reputation of being very difficult to take care of, when in fact they are really easy.
-They do need some work at first, but don’t fuss over them.
+Orchids have a reputation for being very difficult to take care of, when in fact they are really easy.
+They do need some work at first but don’t fuss over them.
 They are hearty plants.

 How to care for Orchids

 Orchids only need to be watered once a week to once every two weeks.
-Their roots will start to turn grey in color when they are in need of water.
+Their roots will start to turn grey when they need water.
 Once you water them they will turn bright green.

-Place them in terracotta pots that have drainage holes and surround the roots in pine bark chunks, pumice and charcoal pieces.
-You can find this premixed at any nursery or garden center.
+Place them in terracotta pots that have drainage holes and surround the roots in pine bark chunks, pumice, and charcoal pieces.
+Premixed bags are also available at most nurseries.
 This allows the roots to breathe and the bark will retain some moisture that the roots can feed off of for a week or two.

 Do not use soil or moss.
 These will absorb too much water and keep the roots wet.
 You need to allow the roots to dry out between waterings.